forbiddenname/SEDTM-REI/README.md

 # SEDTM-REI
-code for Semantic Enhanced Digital Twin System for Robot-Environment Interaction Monitoring
+code for Semantic Enhanced Digital Twin System for Robot-Environment Interaction Monitoring (published in IEEE TIM, Doi:10.1109/TIM.2021.3066542)

 The DT_unity includes graphic model, physical model, semantic space visualization and data receiving program with TCP / IP.
 All programs are written in C#